jatupan1989/boomjum1989/How-to-use-HTTP-Switchboard:-Two-opposing-views.md

 ![block-all/allow-exceptionally](https://raw2.github.com/gorhill/httpswitchboard/master/doc/img/httpsb-basics-block-all-by-default.gif)

-This is the out-of-the-box settings:
+How to enable (this is the out-of-the-box settings):
+- Blacklist the `all` cell.
+- Blacklist the `frame` cell.
+- Save by clicking on the padlock.

+Behaviors:
 - All is blocked by default (through the blacklisting of the `all` cell).
 - CSS and images are whitelisted.
 - Frames are blacklisted.